7 Getting Ready to Publish

 RMIT open publications will include:

-- a title page (automatically generated in Pressbooks from metadata you enter)
+• a title page (automatically generated in Pressbooks from book metadata)

 Other material found in a printed book front matter typically includes a table of contents – this is automatically generated in Pressbooks.

-Parts and chapters contain the substance of the book – that is text, figures, tables and references.
-Chapters may be divided into sections using in-built headings in the Pressbooks visual editor or in Word.
+The main body is composed of parts and chapters that contain the core content of the book – that is, text, figures, tables, and references.
+Parts act as groupings that bring related chapters together, with each part typically consisting of several chapters.
+Chapters can be further divided into sections using built-in headings in Word.

 Back Matter